 - Using this approach allows the greatest flexibility in your lists.
 Both categories and choices can be added or changed and they will dynamically feed through to your data validation lists.

-Download the Excel workbook.
+Download the first Excel workbook.
 Note: this is a .xlsx file, please ensure your browser doesn’t change the file extension to .zip or you won’t be able to open the file.

 One Last Thing…

 As an alternative you can set your lists up in a Table and take advantage of the structured references with a formula like this:

 Download the second workbook and take a look at how it works.

 In response to a question in the comments below from Mike, Roberto has taken this trick to the extreme and created a way to allow new items to be added to the data validation lists on the fly.